Boogie Nights: Reception

 Peter Travers of Rolling Stone said, "[T]his chunk of movie dynamite is detonated by Mark Wahlberg ... who grabs a breakout role and runs with it ...
 Even when Boogie Nights flies off course as it tracks its bizarrely idealistic characters into the '80s ... you can sense the passionate commitment at the core of this hilarious and harrowing spectacle.
 For this, credit Paul Thomas Anderson ... who ... scores a personal triumph by finding glints of rude life in the ashes that remained after Watergate.
 For all the unbridled sex, what is significant, timely and, finally, hopeful about Boogie Nights is the way Anderson proves that a movie can be mercilessly honest and mercifully humane at the same time."

-Gene Siskel of Chicago Tribune called it "beautifully made" and praised the performances, calling Reynolds "absolutely centered and in control of his emotions" and saying Wahlberg "couldn't be better".
+Gene Siskel of the Chicago Tribune called it "beautifully made" and praised the performances, calling Reynolds "absolutely centered and in control of his emotions" and saying Wahlberg "couldn't be better".
 However, he moderated his praise by saying, "The early rave reviews accorded this film suggest a significance that I, however, did not encounter.
 Show-biz stories are all pretty much the same: ambition, stardom, drugs, disillusionment.
 Add the home video revolution to this mix and curiosity about the size of the boy wonder's equipment; throw in a few topical references like the soft drink Fresca, and you have the bare bones of the story."
 He gave the film three and a half stars out of a possible four.

+Despite the accolades Wahlberg received for his performance in Boogie Nights, he would later express regret for having made the film.
+"I've made some poor choices in the past", he said, and stated he wanted God to forgive him for appearing in it.
+Wahlberg later clarified his comments, saying he had made them because he "was sitting in front of a couple of thousand kids talking about and trying to encourage them to come back to their faith, and I was just saying that I just hope [God] has a sense of humor because I maybe made some decisions that may not be okay with Him."
+He also stated in an interview with Andy Cohen that his comment was "a joke taken too seriously".